-In the future we can expect AI to become smarter at explaining people’s habits and give deeper analysis on customer behavior.
-Deep data digging will result in offering personalized services, meaning that banks will become more efficient and less time consuming.
-Insurance companies will also benefit from this, because AI will likely help avoid various road accidents and reduce claims.
+In the future, we can expect AI to become smarter at explaining people’s habits and give a deeper analysis on customer behavior.
+Deep data digging will result in offering personalized services, meaning that banks will become more efficient and less time-consuming.
+Insurance companies will also benefit from this because AI will likely help avoid various road accidents and reduce claims.

 Improved Customer Sevice

-A recent survey shows lots of potential for the development of advanced chatbots.
-Three out of four financial institutions surveyed view chatbots as a promising investment opportunity that should be pursued within the next one to two years.
-As a result, the share of transactions handled by AI is expected to grow substantially in the coming years.
-In the sphere of personal finance, robo-advisors are expected to manage about $8 trillion by 2020.
+An ongoing study shows heaps of potential for the improvement of cutting-edge chatbots.
+Three out of four money-related establishments reviewed see chatbots as a promising speculation opportunity that ought to be sought after inside the following one to two years.
+Therefore, the portion of exchanges took care of by AI is relied upon to develop generously in the coming years.
+In the circle of individual funds, robo-guides are relied upon to oversee about $8 trillion by 2020.